jbaraga/BasicGames/README.md

 3. Add image for game as an Image set in [Assets](BasicGames/Assets), or use a selected system image; add image name to [Game](Game.swift) `enum`.
 4. In [Play](Play/PlayCommand.swift) `struct`, add enum case for game and instantiate.
 5. Write game code in *GameName*.swift file.
-6. Optionally add pdf file with Basic source code, and matching pdf filename to the [Game](Game.swift) `enum`.
+6. Optionally add Easter egg pdf file with Basic source code, and matching pdf filename to the [Game](Game.swift) `enum`.

 ## Future

-- Review completed programs for refinements, in some cases further refactoring.
+- Refine completed programs; in some cases further refactor the original Basic code
 - Implement additional games from [More Basic Computer Games](https://archive.org/details/More_BASIC_Computer_Games) and [Creative Computing](https://archive.org/details/creativecomputing)

 ## Credits